Asif-Faizal/SpiceLedger-Backend/README.md

 ### Login
 *Role: Any*
-Returns a JWT token.
-Use this token in the `Authorization` header for subsequent requests.
+Returns a JWT token pair and an admin flag.
+Use the `token` in the `Authorization` header for subsequent requests.
 ```bash
 curl -X POST http://localhost:8080/api/auth/login \
   -H "Content-Type: application/json" \